Guide to V2Ray configuration

 V2Ray is a tool under Project V. Project V is a project that includes a set of tools for building specific network environments, and V2Ray is the core one.
 The Project V manual said

 Project V is a set of tools to help you build your own privacy network over the internet.
 The core of Project V, named V2Ray, is responsible for network protocols and communications.
-It can work alone, as well as combine with other tools.
-However, in terms of starting time, Project V is before than V2Ray.
+It can work standalone, as well as combine with other tools.
+However, in terms of launching time, Project V is prior than V2Ray.

 If you still don't understand, then we simply say, V2Ray is a similar proxy software to Shadowsocks.
-V2Ray can be used to access the internet (over the censorship) to learn advanced foreign science and technology.
+V2Ray can be used to access the internet (over the censorship) to learn advanced science and technology from the free internet.

 V2Ray User manual: